Answered By: Paul Landers Last Updated: Aug 10, 2017 Views: 721

 - To charge subscription fees for the content before it becomes open access

 If TTUHSC does not have an embargo-free source for a title, you can purchase an InterLibrary Loan request.
-Your TTUHSC library may be able to obtain a copy from another library.

 NOTE - In some very rare cases a publisher may not license the content to libraries at all, requiring individual users to make a personal purchase directly from the publisher.